flutter/flutter/packages/flutter/test_fixes/README.md

 ensure that changes to the dart fix file format do not break Flutter.

 See [tools/bots/flutter/analyze_flutter_flutter.sh](https://github.com/dart-lang/sdk/blob/master/tools/bots/flutter/analyze_flutter_flutter.sh)
-for the where the tests are invoked.
+for where the tests are invoked.

 When possible, please coordinate changes to this directory that might affect the `analyze_flutter_flutter.sh` script.